SAP-samples/cloud-commerce-sample-setup/README.md

 These instructions walk you through the process of cloning the repository and then updating the sample files with your specific requirements.

+## Select the Appropriate Sample Branch

+There are multiple branches to choose from based on your specific configuration needs.
+- master: This branch contains a sample Commerce Cloud only configuration.
+This should be used in MOST cases.
+- [1905-datahub](https://github.com/SAP-samples/cloud-commerce-sample-setup/tree/1905-datahub): This branch contains the contents from master in additional to configuration files used for Data Hub.
+Data Hub is an add-on purchase for Commerce Cloud.
+- [1905-spartacus](https://github.com/SAP-samples/cloud-commerce-sample-setup/tree/1905-spartacus): This branch contains the configuration necessary to use Commerce Cloud with the Spartacus JavaScript storefront.

 The following folders and files are included in the sample repository.

 Root level